poliastro/poliastro.github.io/content/articles/2019-05-13-the-beginning-of-gsoc.md

 So what is there to be done during the summer?
 Well, fortunately far more that I initially expected.
-I currently have a working, albeit basic version of the project which allows the users to define earth-based sattelites and visualize their trajectories, but when it comes to additional features, sky's the limit.
+I currently have a working, albeit basic version of the project which allows the users to define Earth-based sattelites and visualize their trajectories, but when it comes to additional features, sky's the limit.

 Some of the features I plan to tackle first are:

 * Add communication satellites and ground stations and visualize their line of sight.
 * Add a groundtrack plotter capabilities (hopefully following Jorge's work) that will also work with Cesium's 2D view
 * Implement planetary orbits

 I'm really excited to start working on the project and hope for an exciting and productive summer!